mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 $$\text{Det}(\boldsymbol{A}) = \text{Det}\left(\begin{bmatrix} a_{1,1} & a_{1,2} & a_{1,3} \\ 0 & 0 & a_{2,3} \\ 0 & 0 & a_{3,3}\end{bmatrix} \right) + \text{Det}\left(\begin{bmatrix} a_{1,1} & 0 & a_{1,3} \\ 0 & a_{2,2} & a_{2,3} \\ 0 & 0 & a_{3,3}\end{bmatrix}\right)$$

 Note that in the first term of this sum, the column vectors are _linearly dependent_ because the second column-vector can be re-written as a multiple of the first.
-Thus, this matrix is singular and thus, according to Theorem 2, its determinant is zero.
+Thus, according to Theorem 2, its determinant is zero.
 Hence, the entire first term is zero.
 Thus, we have:

 $$\text{Det}(\boldsymbol{A}) = \text{Det}\left(\begin{bmatrix} a_{1,1} & 0 & a_{1,3} \\ 0 & a_{2,2} & a_{2,3} \\ 0 & 0 & a_{3,3}\end{bmatrix}\right)$$